Nayan524/AI-Assisted-Tax-Platform/README.md

 - Tax calculations, preparation of a final return, e-signatures, payments, electronic filing, and IRS or state integrations are not implemented.
 - The FastAPI service exposes a lightweight mock contract and health endpoint, but most frontend workflows currently use an in-browser data adapter.
 There is no production database, background job processor, persistent audit service, or production document-processing pipeline.

-### Decisions worth explaining
+## Design Decisions

-- The prototype keeps clients and CPAs in one cohesive product shell while changing navigation and available actions by role.
-CPA work is scoped to the client selected from the dashboard.
+- **One product with role-aware experiences:** Clients and CPAs use the same visual system and product shell, while navigation and permitted actions adapt to the signed-in role.
+This avoids creating disconnected products while keeping professional-only controls away from clients.
+- **Client context follows the CPA:** A CPA selects an assigned client from the dashboard, and that active-client context carries into review, return status, and messages.
+This reduces the risk of reviewing or discussing the wrong taxpayer's information.
+- **Action-oriented dashboard:** The CPA landing page emphasizes clients who need attention, with search, status filters, priority filters, and direct paths into work.
+It is designed around “what should I work on now?” rather than passive reporting.
-- Communication is organized around document-linked cases instead of a generic inbox so both parties can see what the question concerns and where action is needed.
+- **Cases instead of a generic inbox:** Communication is organized around a document or tax issue.
+Both parties can understand what a conversation concerns, while internal firm notes remain separate from client-visible messages.
-- Clients upload documents and respond to cases; CPAs remain responsible for reviewing and verifying extracted tax values.
+- **Clear division of responsibility:** Clients upload documents and respond to requests, but only CPAs edit, review, and verify AI-extracted tax values.
+The interface does not imply that client confirmation replaces professional review.
-- AI assistance is presented with evidence, confidence, uncertainty, and correction controls.
-It supports professional judgment rather than silently replacing it.
+- **AI that can be checked and corrected:** AI output includes confidence, supporting evidence, uncertainty, and correction controls.
+Lower-confidence fields are visually surfaced for CPA attention, and source traceability connects a value to the original document.
+- **Context-preserving navigation:** Related cases, documents, extracted values, and return-status screens link to one another while retaining the selected client and workflow context.
+Back-to-home navigation and prerequisite states help users stay oriented.
+- **Progressive disclosure:** Client screens emphasize plain-language next steps, while CPA screens expose professional review detail.
+Additional evidence and controls appear when needed instead of overwhelming every screen.
+- **Restrained visual system:** A black, white, and grey palette, consistent status treatments, compact document rows, and reusable interaction patterns keep dense tax workflows readable without relying on decorative color.
-- Mock data was chosen deliberately so the assignment's interaction and information-design challenges can be reviewed without requiring production credentials, sensitive taxpayer data, or third-party services.
+- **Safe prototype data:** Mock records and synthetic PDFs make document volume, prioritization, AI transparency, and collaboration flows reviewable without production credentials, real taxpayer information, or third-party services.

-## Deploy on Render
+## Render Deployment

 The repository includes a `render.yaml` Blueprint that creates both services: